With GOP opposed, U.S. Senate panel advances bills to combat AI in elections

 Over the last year or more, states including Texas, Florida, New York, Michigan, Indiana, Wisconsin, Oregon, Utah, New Mexico and Idaho all have passed legislation restricting the use of AI in political ads or requiring that it be disclosed.

-The post With GOP opposed, U.S. Senate panel advances bills to combat AI in elections appeared first on West Virginia Watch.
+The post With GOP opposed, U.S. Senate panel advances bills to combat AI in elections appeared first on Iowa Capital Dispatch.